Imperial Russian Navy: 19th century

-This attitude changed with the accession of Nicholas I in 1825, who less than a month into his reign declared that "Russia must become the third naval power after England and France and must be more powerful than any coalition of secondary naval powers."
+Russian neglect of the navy changed with the accession of Nicholas I in 1825, who less than a month into his reign declared that "Russia must become the third naval power after England and France and must be more powerful than any coalition of secondary naval powers."
 As a consequence, the 1825 Committee to Organise the Fleet was formed, which outlined an ambitious shipbuilding project which aimed to create the third largest navy in Europe.

 The growth of the Russian navy in the years after this greatly bolstered Russian naval capability, expanding both the Baltic and Black Sea Fleets.
 A Russian squadron under the command of Dutch Admiral Lodewijk van Heiden fought at the Battle of Navarino in 1827.
 The Navy was used to great effect during the subsequent Russo-Turkish War (1828-29), utilising the Mediterranean squadron and the Black Sea Fleet to gain command of the Sea from the Ottomans, which contributed to Russian victory and the signing of the Treaty of Adrianople in 1829.

 In 1826, the Russians built their first armed steamboat Izhora (73.6 kW), equipped with eight cannons.
 In 1836, they constructed the first paddle steam frigate of the Russian Navy called Bogatyr (displacement – 1340 t, power – 177 kW, armament – 28 cannons).
-The Imperial Russian Navy also sent out exploratory expeditions.
+The Imperial Russian Navy also sent out exploratory expeditions, including to Hawaii with local rulers agreeing to cede rights and territory (including half of Oahu) to Russia.
+However, the agreements remained unfulfilled due to British opposition.
 Between 1803 and 1855, their ships undertook more than 40 circumnavigations and long-distant voyages, most of which were in support of their North Americans colonies in Russian America (Alaska) and Fort Ross in northern California, and their Pacific ports on the eastern seaboard of Siberia.
-These voyages produced important scientific research materials and discoveries in Pacific, Antarctic and Arctic theatres of operations.

 During the American Civil War, Anglo-Russian relations were worsened by Russian perceptions that the British were covertly supporting the January Uprising against Russian rule in Poland.
 The Russian admiralty feared that its navy could be blockaded by the British and French navies in the case of an outbreak of war, and thus dispatched the Atlantic and Pacific fleets to North America, including San Francisco and from 1863 New York—with sealed orders to attack British naval targets in case war broke out between Russia and Britain.

-The Imperial Russian Navy continued to expand in the later part of the century becoming the third largest fleet in the world after the UK and France.
-The expansion accelerated under Emperor Nicholas II who had been influenced by the American naval theoretician Alfred Thayer Mahan.
-Russian industry, although growing in capacity, was not able to meet the demands and some ships were ordered from the UK, France, Germany, US, and Denmark.
-French naval architects in particular had a considerable influence on Russian designs.
+Other analysis suggests that the deployment may have been motivated by a desire to secure shelter for the vessels in case of renewal of conflict with Britain and France.